 Crochet coasters are a great way to add a bit of your hobby to your home decor.
 And they are practical too!
 Today I share three very simple crochet coaster patterns.
-You’ll need a 4.5mm hook and some firm yarn which doesn’t have too many stretch or texture to it.
+You’ll need a 4.5mm hook and some firm yarn which doesn’t have too much stretch or texture to it.
 It’ll need to hold it’s shape under your drink, and not ruin if you accidentally spill a drop of something!

 These little drinks mats are a fab accessory to have around the home.
 Not only are they fairly easy to make, they are also pretty quick.
 This means that they are ideal for finishing off a newly decorated space, or making as little gifts for friends and family.

 Crocheting a simple coaster is really rewarding.
 Not only does it look great, it’s practical and so fast to put together.
 No swapping yarns, cutting ends or changing colors.
 Just a simple increasing pattern with a flattened edge.

 You will need two contrasting colors of yarn and a 4.5mm hook.
 You’ll also find things easier if you have some scissors, a stitch marker and a yarn needle.
 This will help you to neatly sew in the ends when you’re done, as the hook can be a bit of a struggle to push back into the coaster when it’s finished.

 The brackets at the end of each instruction tell you how many stitches each circle should contain.
 You will find it easiest to keep track of the pattern if you put a stitch marker in the first stitch of each row.

 - Row 1 – Take the two ends of your yarn balls together, and crochet a double thickness magic circle with eight stitches (8)